thirdtank/brut/brutrb.com/tutorial.md

 2. Submit a post that's too short and make sure server-side errors show up.
 3. Submit a valid post and check that it makes it back to the home page.

-Brut uses Playwright to author end to end tests.
-Playwright is written in JavaScript, but there is a Ruby wrapper library that alleviates us from having to worry about async/await style coding.
+Brut uses [Playwright](https://playwright.dev/) to author end to end tests.
+Playwright is written in JavaScript, but there is a [Ruby wrapper library](https://playwright-ruby-client.vercel.app/) that alleviates us from having to worry about async/await style coding.

-Unfortunatley, Playwright's method of locating HTML elements and making assertions about them is different from Nokogiri's and from the web platform.
+Ideally, we'd use the same API here as we do in our page tests.
+Or, equally ideally, we'd be able to use the API of the web platform.
+Playwright went a third way.
 Such is life.

-The way this test will work is that we'll use `HomePage.routing` to kick everything off, find a link to `BlogPostEditorPage.routing`, then use Playwright's `page.locator` to find elements on the page to interact with.
-Form fields respond to `fill` to put text in them, and buttons respond to `click`.
-The matcher `have_text` can assert that text appears inside an element.
+The way this test will work is:

+1. Use `HomePage.routing` to kick everything off
+2. Find a link to `BlogPostEditorPage.routing` on the page
+3. Use Playwright's `page.locator` to find elements on the page to interact with (which will naturally wait for the page to load before doing so).
+4. We'll use `fill` to fill in data for the form fields and `click` to submit the form by clicking the submit button.
+5. The matcher `have_text` will be used assert that text appears inside an element.

 Brut provides the matcher `be_page_for` to assert that we are viewing the page we think we are.
 Nothing is more frustrating than watching assertions fail because your test ended up on the wrong page.